renwen-lu/CardioScan/README.md

 ECG images in the real world vary dramatically in their visual characteristics depending on the recording machine, paper type, scanner settings, and photographic conditions.
 A single preprocessing pipeline that works well for a cleanly scanned hospital ECG will degrade results on a smartphone photograph taken under uneven lighting.

-We trained an EfficientNet-B5 classifier on labeled examples from 12 distinct source categories, achieving a macro-averaged AUC of 99.8% on held-out validation data.
+We trained an EfficientNet-B5 classifier on labeled examples from 12 distinct source categories.
 At inference time, each image is first classified by source.
 The predicted category selects a tailored preprocessing branch — combinations of CLAHE contrast enhancement, gray-world white balance, bilateral denoising, median filtering, and morphological background correction applied in LAB color space.
 Both the preprocessed image and the original are run through Stages 0 and 1, and the result with the higher quality score (a weighted combination of edge density and gradient anisotropy) is selected for Stage 2.

 ---